About

 📖 Further Reading

-- The linguistics student's handbook (Bauer, 2021)
+- The linguistics student’s handbook

-- Surviving linguistics: A guide for graduate students (Macaulay, 2011)
+- Surviving linguistics: A guide for graduate students

-- The craft of research (Booth et al., 2024)
+- The craft of research

-- A manual for writers of research papers, theses, and dissertations (Turabian, 2018)
+- A manual for writers of research papers, theses, and dissertations

 🚫 Errata

-Most commonly, however, when there's an apparent conflict between something I've said and another source, there's simply nuance to the issue.
+More often, however, there’s simply more nuance to an issue.
 In science, things are rarely black and white, right and wrong.
-Often the source of conflict is that different people have different definitions of terms.
-These cases can be hard to explain to viewers/readers because they often require a high-level understanding of philosophy of science or the subtleties behind a claim—the kind of expertise that comes from being a practicing researcher in the field.
-I do my best to explain, but it's often just not worth it to get into the weeds with every issue; I could be using that time to continue educating people about other topics instead.
-So I generally don't engage in long back-and-forth's in comments on the internet.
-If you're looking for a detailed and robust defense of a claim I've made, sorry. 🤷🏼♂️ You can visit my own academic website and read my scholarly papers if you'd like.
-I also include sources in most of my articles and videos, so you can read more there.
+This makes it difficult to explain conflicting opinions to readers, because doing so often requires a high-level understanding of philosophy of science or the subtleties behind a claim—the kind of expertise that comes from being a practicing researcher in the field.
+I do my best to explain, but it’s often just not worth it to get into the weeds with every issue; I could be using that time to continue educating people about other topics instead.

 📖 Further Reading